FindLiad/Data-Backed-Decision-Making-for-Youtube-Campaigns/index.md

 ---

 {% comment %}
-This pulls README.md into the site so README is the single source of truth.
+Render README.md so repo and site stay in sync.
-The first H1 (# ...) is dropped to avoid duplicating the banner title.
+Drop the README's first H1 to avoid duplicating the banner title.
 {% endcomment %}

 {% capture readme %}{% include_relative README.md %}{% endcapture %}